ProfessorStrenn/JavaCoreTemplate/readme.md

 # println

-Eliminate the EVIL `System.out.` and just use:
+Eliminate the EEEVIL `System.out.` and just use:

 ``` java
 println("Hello");